 My research interests focus on two broad categories:

-1. The development of artificial intelligence systems for designing next-generation therapeutics.
-In particular, I focus on the use of synthetic biology and artificial intelligence synergistically to develop solutions to complex medical challenges.
+1. The development of machine learning systems for designing next-generation therapeutics.
+In particular, I am interested in the use of synthetic biology and artificial intelligence synergistically to develop solutions to complex medical challenges.

 2. The development of synthetic genetic systems that comprise both memory and computation.
 In particular, I am interested in elucidating and engineering epigenetic cell memory as a form of cellular memory that can be used for engineering novel useful functions in living cells.

 3. The development of systems and tools for reliably engineering human cells, where I combine genome engineering, synthetic biology, machine learning, computer engineering and mathematical modeling for design and engineering.